 Once you have your health insurance card (Gesundheitskarte), choose freely among most doctor's offices or hospitals.
-All you need to present is your insurance card.
-You don't have to pay if you have public insurance: the bill is send directly to the insurer who takes care of it.
+All you need is to swipe your insurance card at the doctor.
+You don't have to pay if you have public insurance: the bill is sent directly to the insurer who takes care of it.

 You have to make an appointment before visiting specialists.
-General practitioners often have hours where you can walk in without appointment (Freie Sprechstunde) but it is recommened to make an appointment to reduce waiting times.
+General practitioners often have hours where you can walk in without an appointment (Freie Sprechstunde) but it is recommended to make an appointment to reduce waiting times.

 Some physicians only accept patients which are privately insured but most accept all patients.
 You can identify these physicians if there are signs saying something like Nur Privatpatienten.
 Alle Kassen means that the doctor accepts all patients.

-While you can often walk into general practitioner's offices (Allgemeinmediziner) and wait anything between 10 minutes and a couple of hours before its your turn, appointments at specialists will sometimes not be available immediately and you might have to wait a few weeks unless you are privately insured.
+While you can often walk into general practitioner's offices (Allgemeinmediziner) and wait for anything between 10 minutes and a couple of hours before it is your turn, appointments at specialists will sometimes not be available immediately and you might have to wait a few weeks unless you are privately insured.

-You can make appointments at dentists, eye doctors, gynecologist, orthopedist or any other doctor yourself except for laboratory examinations and x-ray screenings which have to be approved by your family doctor (Hausarzt or Hausärztin) or any other general practitioner.
+You can make appointments with dentists, eye doctors, gynecologists, orthopedists or any other doctor yourself except for laboratory examinations and x-ray screenings which have to be approved by your family doctor (Hausarzt or Hausärztin) or any other general practitioner.
 Specialists might ask for a transfer form or Überweisungsschein from a general doctor before making an appointment.

-Tip: It's worth to do specialists appointments by phone as there are often free time slots available which do not show up on websites.
+Tip: It's worth doing specialist appointments by phone as there are often free time slots available that do not show up on websites.